AlextheYounga/us-federal-code/usc/title-16-conservation/chapter-1-national-parks-military-parks-monuments-and-seashores/subchapter-lixdashk-great-basin-national-park/sec-410mm-1.md

 #### References in Text ####

+Sections 1, 2, 3, and 4 of this title, referred to in subsec. (a), were repealed by Pub.
+L. 113–287, §7, Dec.
+19, 2014, 128 Stat.
+3272.
+For disposition of sections, see Disposition Table preceding section 100101 of Title 54, National Park Service and Related Programs.

 The Geothermal Steam Act of 1970, as amended, referred to in subsec. (d), is Pub.
 L. 91–581, Dec.
 24, 1970, 84 Stat.
 1566, which is classified principally to chapter 23 (§1001 et seq.) of Title 30.
 For complete classification of this Act to the Code, see Short Title note set out under section 1001 of Title 30 and Tables.

 #### Amendments ####